guyutongxue/genius-invokation/packages/webui-core/README.md

 > **Warning**
 >
 > This package is not designed for public use yet.
 You should make `solid-js` as a peer dependency to render things exported from this package.
 For more common scenario, use `@gi-tcg/webui` package instead.
 > This is an ESM-only package.
-> If you're using `tsc` and `moduleResolution: "Node16"`, enable `skipLibCheck: true`.
-We cannot make typings compatible with `Node16` for now.

 ## Usage